vdhamer/Photo-Club-Hub/.github/README.md

 To handle any data updates, asynchronous calls fetch fresher data over the network.
 And the MVVM architecture uses this to update the user interface `Views` as soon as the requested data arrives.
-So occasionally, maybe one or two seconds after the app launches, the user may see the `Portfolios` screen update.
+So occasionally, a few seconds after the app launches, the user may see the `Clubs` screen update.
 This can happen, for example if a club's online member list changed since the previous session.</p>

 To be precise, the above is the target architecture.
 Right now there are still a few gaps -